 Lace up Your Walking Shoes

 It’s no surprise you’ll spend a lot of time eating fresh seafood and sipping sweet cocktails during your stay in Key West.
 And we don’t blame you; the phrase “it’s 5 o’clock somewhere” is like our unofficial motto.
 Embrace a few extra vacation calories without feeling so guilty by choosing to walk the island instead of driving.
-Key West is just over 5 square miles, making it a walk-friendly town.
+Key West is just over five square miles, making it a walk-friendly town.
 Stroll through Mallory Square, groove down Duval Street or gaze out to the sea at the Historic Seaport.
 Just like with a bicycle, by walking around the island you can take your time admiring the scenery and build your own daily schedule.

 See Key West from a Different Angle

 While exploring Key West on land is a must, why not get creative and see the island from a different angle?
 Spend a day at the beach swimming in the aquamarine waters or schedule a watersports adventure.
-Whether it’s a heart-pumping jet ski tour with views of the Southernmost Point, a calming kayak trip through the Key West backcountry, or a full-day boat rental, traveling Key West by water is sure to be a check off the bucket list.
+Whether it’s a heart-pumping jet ski tour with views of the Southernmost Point, a calming Island Adventure through the Key West backcountry, or a full-day boat rental, traveling Key West by water is sure to be a check off the bucket list.

 Tour Key West Aboard the Trolley

 Not sure which attractions you want to add to the daily itinerary?
 Or maybe you’ve never visited Key West before and want to see everything the island has to offer.
 Hop aboard the Old Town Trolley for an entertaining and educational sightseeing tour of the entire island.
 The trolley makes 13 stops around Key West including ones at the Key West Aquarium, Duval Street and the Southernmost Point.
 You can choose to stay aboard the trolley for the duration of the tour, which is about 90 minutes.
 This will allow you to get a lay of the land and decide which points of interest you’d like to go to.
 Or you can hop off at any of the stops, explore the nearby area and hop back on the next trolley when you’re ready to resume the fun.
 For those looking to explore just the Old Town neighborhood, consider the Conch Tour Train.
-This 90-minute tour makes three 10-minute stops along the way.

 The Old Faithful